An In-depth Study of LLM Contributions to the Bin Packing Problem: Interpretability of LLM-evolved heuristics

 \subsection{Item sizes following a \weibDef distribution with bin capacity 100}

-We now analyze the heuristics presented in \romera and Liu et al.~\cite{liu2024evolution} for the \weibDef distribution.
+We now analyze the heuristics presented in \cite{romera2024mathematical} and \cite{liu2024evolution} for the \weibDef distribution.
 The instances consist of items with integer sizes drawn from a Weibull distribution with shape parameter $k = 3.0$ and scale parameter $\lambda = 45$.
 Each bin has a capacity of 100.